 - lead by example by embedding research and innovation culture within UKRI.

-- exploring a shared approach across the sector to adopting a narrative CV, based on the Royal Society’s Résumé for Researchers for use in funding and beyond.
+- exploring a shared approach across the sector to adopting a narrative CV, Résumé for Research and Innovation (R4RI), for use in funding and beyond.
 The work of both the Joint Funders Group and the Alternative Uses Group will collectively minimise unnecessary bureaucracy through shared approaches.
 It will accelerate culture change by enabling a more efficient, cohesive and comprehensive approach to assessing what is visible and valued across a range of personal and organisational needs

 - rolling out the UKRI Résumé for Research and Innovation narrative CV across UKRI funding opportunities, to support wider recognition of diverse contributions and career paths